Instability results for the logarithmic Sobolev inequality and its application to related inequalities: The Beckner--Hirschman inequality

 \section{The Beckner--Hirschman inequality}

 In this section, we discuss the Beckner--Hirschman inequality and its relation to the sharp Hausdorff--Young inequality.
-In particular, we review the stability result of the sharp Hausdorff--Young inequality by Christ \cite{Christ2014a} and how the result can be interpreted in terms of stability of the Beckner--Hirschman inequality heuristically.
-Together with the instability results (Theorem \ref{thm:ins-bhi-pw} and \ref{thm:ins-bhi-ew}), we can get a better idea what a possible stability result of the Bechner--Hirschman inequality will be.
+In particular, we review the stability result for the sharp Hausdorff--Young inequality by Christ~\cite{Christ2014a} and how it can be interpreted in terms of stability for the Beckner--Hirschman inequality heuristically.
+Together with the instability results (Theorem~\ref{thm:ins-bhi-pw} and Theorem~\ref{thm:ins-bhi-ew}), we can get a better idea what a possible stability result for the Bechner--Hirschman inequality would be.

 Let $h\in L^{2}(\R^{n})$ with $h\geq0$ and $\norm{h}_{2}=1$, then the Shannon entropy of $h$ is given by